Alex Rider: Never Say Die

 Never Say Die was published in June 2017 with a US release in October 2017.
 After the events of Scorpia Rising, Alex is left traumatized by the death of his caregiver and close friend, Jack Starbright.
 After being given a glimmer of hope about her survival, through an unknown email, Alex is thrust into the horrors of his past in a battle to recover his friend from the dead.
 Along the way, he encounters new foes (associated with Scorpia) who are nothing like anyone he has battled before.
 He foils their plans of making rich parents pay to get their children back (after kidnapping the children) so they could become millionaires.
 In the process, he finds Jack, who then helps him free the children.
 He then manages to derail a steam locomotive with an improvised bomb (Thermos with diesel in it), thus killing his foes who were chasing after him in it.
+This is book 11 of the Alex Rider Series.

 Secret Weapon

 Secret Weapon was published in 2019.
 A collection of seven adventures that Alex Rider experienced outside of the missions assigned to him by MI6.
 These stories occur throughout the series.
-Four of these short stories were already previously released by author Anthony Horowitz, but "Alex In Afghanistan", "Tea with Smithers" and "Spy Trap" were all written exclusively for this collection.
+Four of these short stories were already previously released by author Anthony Horowitz, but "Alex in Afghanistan", "Tea with Smithers" and "Spy Trap" were all written exclusively for this collection.